Written By: Chloe Wilson - BSc(Hons) Physiotherapy

 Foot gout treatment aims to reduce the pain associated with the flare up and lower uric acid levels to prevent further attacks by a combination of:

-Whilst podagra is one of the most common causes of big toe pain, there are a number of other things that it could be - visit the Toe Pain section to find out more.
+Whilst podagra is one of the most common causes of big toe pain, there are a number of other things that it could be - visit the Toe Pain section for help working out what is wrong.

 You may also be interested in the following articles: